currinjs/CurrinJS/aio/content/guide/ajs-quick-reference.md

       </code-example>

-      The `*ngIf` directive in Angular works the same as the `ng-if` directive in AngularJS.
+      The `*ngIf` directive in Currin works the same as the `ng-if` directive in AngularJS.
 It removes or recreates a portion of the DOM based on an expression.

       In this example, the `<table>` element is removed from the DOM unless the `movies` array has a length.